Eureka Springs is located in the Ozark Mountains of northwest Arkansas, just nine miles from the Missouri

 Narrated tram tours through the historic district of Eureka Springs.

-Performed in a stunning 4,100 seat panoramic outdoor amphitheater, The Great Passion Play
+Performed in a stunning 4,100 seat panoramic outdoor amphitheatre, The Great Passion Play

 features state-of-the art sound and lighting effects and original music in a dramatic